stefandevai/stella-engine/lib/sol2/docs/source/tutorial/functions.rst

 functions and You
 =================

-Sol can register all kinds of functions.
+sol can register all kinds of functions.
 Many are shown in the :doc:`quick 'n' dirty<all-the-things>`, but here we will discuss many of the additional ways you can register functions into a sol-wrapped Lua system.

 Setting a new function
 ----------------------

-Given a C++ function, you can drop it into Sol in several equivalent ways, working similar to how :ref:`setting variables<writing-variables-demo>` works:
+Given a C++ function, you can drop it into sol in several equivalent ways, working similar to how :ref:`setting variables<writing-variables-demo>` works:

 .. code-block:: cpp
 	:linenos:
 	:caption: Registering C++ functions
 	:name: writing-functions

-	#include <sol.hpp>
+	#include <sol/sol.hpp>

 	std::string my_function( int a, std::string b ) {
 		// Create a string with the letter 'D' "a" times,